In this guide

 If there are no naturals, the player and the banker hands may either stand or receive a third card.
 This is based on preset rules.
 More on these below.

-After this, the value of hands are compared.
+After this, the value of hands is compared.
 The hand closer to 9 wins.

 The default payouts in baccarat are as follows: